jace1427/P2P/README.md

 6. Enter your credentials from step 4 and select 'Log in'.
 7. Upon sucessful log in, you will be taken to the main index page.

-### Adding Acontacts, Exchanging Keys, and Messaging
+### Adding Contacts, Exchanging Keys, and Messaging

 Located on the index page are two main areas, the Message Log and the Contacts section.
 Under the Contacts section you will see your username displayed along with your friendcode.